thomasaarholt/prism-em.github.io/tutorial.md

 ```

 ## Enabling Double Precision
-The default behavior for *PRISM* is to use single precision (type float).
+The default behavior for *Prismatic* is to use single precision (type float).
 You can use double precision instead by setting `PRISM_ENABLE_DOUBLE_PRECISION=1`.
 Note that as of this writing double precision operations are ~4x slower on the GPU, and by every test I have done the precision difference is entirely unnoticeable.
 However, I leave it as an option .
 If you find a case where using double precision is impactful, I would be very interested to hear about it.

 ## Using PRISM from the command line